 Diagnosis of IBD starts with stool and blood samples, but may also require barium x-ray and scoping with sigmoidoscopy, colonoscopy and endoscopy.
 Treatment of IBD includes either medication or surgery.
 Lifestyle changes are also important to alleviate symptoms that may be caused by diet or stress.

 About the Speaker

-Jean-Paul Achkar, MD, is a staff physician in the Department of Gastroenterology in the Digestive Disease Institute of Cleveland Clinic.
+Jean-Paul Achkar, MD, is a staff physician in the Department of Gastroenterology in the Digestive Disease and Surgery Institute of Cleveland Clinic.
 Dr. Achkar is board certified in internal medicine – gastroenterology, and his specialty interests include Crohn's disease and ulcerative colitis.

 Dr. Achkar holds the Kenneth Rainin Endowed Chair in IBD research, and he received the National Institutes of Health K23 Grant Award for genetic studies in Crohn’s disease.
 He has served as the program director for Cleveland Clinic gastroenterology fellowship program.
 Dr. Achkar has also received the Physician of the Year Award from the Gastroenterology Department of Cleveland Clinic, the Crohn’s and Colitis Foundation of America Premier Physician Award, two Senior Fellow Teaching Awards, and the American College of Gastroenterology Governors Award for Best Scientific Paper.
 He is a member of the American College of Gastroenterology, the American Gastroenterological Association, and the Crohn’s and Colitis Foundation of America.